Glacier National Park (U.S.): History

-The chalets, built between 1910 and 1913, included Belton, St. Mary, Going-to-the-Sun, Many Glacier, Two Medicine, Sperry, Granite Park, Cut Bank, and Gunsight Lake.
+The chalets, built between 1910 and 1915, included Belton, St. Mary, Going-to-the-Sun, Many Glacier, Two Medicine, Sperry, Granite Park, Cut Bank, and Gunsight Lake.
 The railway also built Glacier Park Lodge, adjacent to the park on its east side, and the Many Glacier Hotel on the east shore of Swiftcurrent Lake.
 Louis Hill personally selected the sites for all of these buildings, choosing each for their dramatic scenic backdrops and views.
 Another developer, John Lewis, built the Lewis Glacier Hotel on Lake McDonald in 1913–1914.
 The Great Northern Railway bought the hotel in 1930 and it was later renamed Lake McDonald Lodge.
-Some of the chalets were in remote backcountry locations accessible only by trail.
+The Great Northern Railway also established four tent camps at Red Eagle Lake, Cosley Lake, Fifty Mountain and Goat Haunt.
+The chalets and tent camps were located roughly 10–18 miles apart, and were connected by a network of trails that allowed visitors to tour Glacier's backcountry on foot or horseback.
+These trails were also constructed by the railroad.
+"Because of a lack of federal funds Great Northern assumed financial responsibility for all trail construction during this period, but was eventually reimbursed as funding became available."
 Today, only Sperry, Granite Park, and Belton Chalets are still in operation, while a building formerly belonging to Two Medicine Chalet is now Two Medicine Store.
 The surviving chalet and hotel buildings within the park are now designated as National Historic Landmarks.
 In total, 350 buildings and structures within the park are listed on the National Register of Historic Places, including ranger stations, backcountry patrol cabins, fire lookouts, and concession facilities.
 In 2017, Sperry Chalet closed early for the season due to the Sprague Fire which subsequently burned the entire interior portions of the structure, leaving only the stone exterior standing.
 Due to damage, the chalet was closed indefinitely and while the exterior stonework was stabilized in the fall of 2017.
-The rebuilding process was expected to last during the summers of 2018 and 2019, and is scheduled to reopen in July 2020.
+The rebuilding process was completed during the summers of 2018 and 2019, and a reopening ceremony was held in February 2020.

 After the park was well established and visitors began to rely more on automobiles, work was begun on the 53 mi long Going-to-the-Sun Road, completed in 1932.
 Also known simply as the Sun Road, the road bisects the park and is the only route that ventures deep into the park, going over the Continental Divide at Logan Pass, 6646 ft at the midway point.
 The Sun Road is also listed on the National Register of Historic Places and in 1985 was designated a National Historic Civil Engineering Landmark.
 Another route, along the southern boundary between the park and National Forests, is US Route 2, which crosses the Continental Divide at Marias Pass and connects the towns of West Glacier and East Glacier.